scality/Zenko/docs/docsource/operation/XDM_GUI/location_management/add_a_storage_location.rst

 **Delete objects after successful replication** box under the **Advanced Options** submenu.

-See :ref:`Adding a Transient Source Storage Location` for details.
+See :ref:`Add a Transient Source Storage Location` for details.

 .. [#f1] Microsoft's setup procedure is functionally identical to that of AWS S3.
 However, the Microsoft terms, "Azure Account Name" and "Azure Access Key"